Researchers use a concept table to organize all the concepts, textwords, and controlled vocabulary relevant to their search.

 The textwords in your search are words and phrases that you expect to see in the title and abstract of relevant papers.
 Any concept in your search might be represented by several different textwords.
 Sometimes people call textwords "keywords."

-The controlled vocabulary terms in your search are words or phrases drawn from a thesaurus -- not Roget's Thesaurus, but a database-specific list of the terms that indexers use to describe the contents of each article.
-Different databases use different controlled vocabularies: PubMed, MEDLINE, and the ATLA religion database, for example, use a specialized thesaurus of controlled vocabulary terms.
+The controlled vocabulary terms in your search are words or phrases drawn from a database-specific list of the terms that indexers use to describe the contents of each article.
+Different databases use different controlled vocabularies: MEDLINE, CINAHL, PsycInfo, and the ATLA religion databases, for example, use a specialized thesaurus of controlled vocabulary terms.
 Some databases, such as Web of Science, don't use a thesaurus; you can only search them with textwords.
 Sometimes people call controlled vocabulary terms "subject headings" or "keywords," too.

 Your search will use both textwords and controlled vocabulary terms.
 Controlled vocabulary terms help you retrieve relevant papers even when the author uses terminology you didn't expect.
 Textwords help you retrieve relevant papers even when the thesaurus doesn't cover the concepts you're interested in.